 London has been called “the divorce capital of the world” because of the size of awards in “big money divorces”.
 The English court has a wide discretion on divorce to make financial awards – the starting point is usually an equal division of all assets that have been built up during a marriage (which will include a family home even if it has been bought using premarital wealth) with the possibility of an open-ended maintenance (alimony) order as well.

 The English court will usually uphold prenuptial and postnuptial contracts whether English or foreign so anyone coming to London from overseas who has a contract should be confident that the agreement will be upheld if the marriage breaks down, although it would be sensible to have it reviewed by an English family lawyer.
 However, English courts often do not uphold simple marriage contracts common in many European countries where people choose to contract out of a marital property regime when they marry as they do not fulfil the criteria that an English court regards as necessary for a prenuptial or postnuptial contract, e.g. each side having independent legal advice and giving financial disclosure.

 If you are moving to London for work with your family, it would be sensible to obtain family law advice.
 Even if you are coming to London and your family is going to stay in your homeland, you should still take advice because if you become habitually resident in England your spouse can issue a divorce petition once you have been resident here 12 months.

-If you require family law advice following relocation to the UK or in relation to Family Relationships & Divorce more widely, please email Philip Rutter.
+If you require family law advice following relocation to the UK or in relation to Family & Divorce matters more widely, please email Philip Rutter.
 Alternatively, telephone 020 7631 4141 and ask to speak to a member of the Family team.